bevyengine/rfcs/rfcs/49-animation-primitives.md

 sampling all curves in the clip together.
 Curves are keyed by the associated `Reflect` path that is animated by the curve.
 AnimationClips are meant to sample most, if not all, of the curves at the same time.

+These base primitives can then be combined and composed together to build the rest of the system, which will be detailed in one or more followup RFCs.

 ## Implementation strategy